Personal Finance

 In this article

-Make a list of all of your essential holiday-related expenses.
-But be as specific as you can, since extra expenses like stamps for your holiday cards or extra rolls of wrapping paper can tack on a significant layer of cost that goes well beyond gifts and travel.
-Decide how much money you can afford to spend in total, and then divvy it up by item, recipient, etc. Most importantly, stick to the plan as the season progresses.
-It's easy to be swept up in holiday cheer or caught off guard with last-minute purchases.
-Setting a budget in advance will help you figure out how much money you can devote to each category of expenses, including gifts, food, entertaining and other holiday cheer.
+Make a list of all your essential holiday-related expenses.
+Be as specific as you can.
+Extra expenses like stamps for holiday cards or more wrapping paper can add extra costs.
+Decide how much money you can afford to spend in total.
+Then, divide it up by item, recipient, delivery date, and potential sales.
+It's important to stick to the plan as the season progresses.
+It's easy to get caught up in holiday cheer or caught off guard with last-minute purchases.
+Setting a budget in advance will help you figure out how much money you can devote to each expense.
+This includes gifts, food, entertaining and other holiday cheer.

 Be careful of spending on your credit cards.

 Credit cards can be a useful tool to cover some of your holiday spending.
 That said, it's important not to get so carried away that you overuse or even max out your available credit.
-Before sitting down to map out your holiday spending, make a list of how much debt you're already carrying on your credit cards.
-Also, be aware of how that debt reflects your total debt-to-credit ratio, which most lenders prefer to see at or below 30 percent.
-Set a hard limit on the amount of credit you'll use throughout the season and be firm about not spending more than you can realistically pay back.
+Before mapping out your holiday spending, make a list of how much debt you already have on your credit cards.
+Also, be aware of how that debt reflects your total debt-to-credit ratio.
+Most lenders prefer to see this at or below 30 percent.
+Set a hard limit on the amount of credit you'll use this season and do not spend more than you can pay back.

 Socking away small, affordable amounts is a great way to build a lifelong savings habit.
 It can also take the edge off when it comes to the holiday season.
-Find a way to easily set aside a few dollars from each paycheck, whether it's monthly, semi-monthly or weekly, and make sure that cash goes directly into a separate savings account.
-If you save $5 per day, that's $35 per week or $1,820 over the course of a year, which you can use to fully fund your holiday spending, pay down debt or prepare for retirement.
+Find a way to set aside a few dollars from each paycheck.
+Make sure that cash goes into a separate savings account.
+If you save $5 per day, that's $35 per week or $1,820 over the course of a year.
+You can use this to fund your holiday spending, pay down debt or prepare for retirement.
 Once you get used to saving $35 each week, try upping that to $40 and then $50.
-You'll create a manageable savings strategy that will help you develop true financial stability.
+You'll create a manageable savings strategy that will help develop true financial stability.

 Get crafty when you can.

 Nothing says “I love you” quite like a homemade gift.
 Plus, it ensures the recipient will become the proud owner of a one-of-a-kind item or get to enjoy a tasty treat.
-If you're not especially crafty but lack the funds to buy something for everyone on your list, consider creating your own “gift cards.”
-For example, you could pledge to lend your time and energy to help a relative or friend clean their home or volunteer to babysit for friends with children who could use a night out.
-The spirit of giving shows someone you care about them, and some gifts—whether you spend money, make something from scratch or donate your time—are priceless.
+If you're not crafty but can't buy something for everyone, create your own “gift cards.”
+For example, you could pledge to help a relative or friend clean their home.
+You could also volunteer to babysit for friends with children who could use a night out.
+The spirit of giving shows someone you care about them.
+Some gifts—whether you spend money, make something or donate your time—are priceless.

 Make your travel plans as early as possible.

-If you're one of the more than 115 million Americans who travel during the holidays, you probably already know firsthand that booking flights, renting a car and paying for gas or other travel expenses can add up quickly.
-Airlines, train stations, hotels and others in the travel industry tend to charge higher rates around the holidays, and those prices only rise as year-end approaches.
+Holiday travel becomes more chaotic with each passing year.
+More than 115 million Americans tend to travel during the holidays.
+If you plan to travel for the holidays, flights, rental cars and paying for gas or other travel expenses can add up.
+Airlines, train stations, hotels and others charge higher rates around the holidays.
+Those prices only rise as year-end approaches.